Delicious North Indian Food: A Tasty Journey Through Spices and Flavors

 Street food is a big part of north Indian food.
 You can find food stalls in every city and small town.
 Some of the most loved street foods are golgappa (also called pani puri), aloo tikki, samosa, and pav bhaji.
 Golgappa is a small crispy ball filled with spicy water, mashed potatoes, and chutney.
 It is crunchy, spicy, and fun to eat.
 People enjoy it as a snack, especially in the evening.

 Samosas are deep-fried snacks filled with spicy potatoes and peas.
 They are served with sweet and spicy chutneys.
 Aloo tikki is a potato patty that is crispy on the outside and soft inside.
 It is served with yogurt, tamarind chutney, and spicy sauces.
 Pav bhaji is a spicy mashed vegetable dish served with buttered bread.
 These street foods are cheap, tasty, and full of flavor.
+Read more expert opinions on The Internet Chicks.

 Famous North Indian Breads and Rice Dishes